Simple Opinion Dynamics for No-Regret Learning: Details on Zero-Sum MWU Regret Bounds

-Roughly speaking, condition (i) of the assumption allows us to relate each $F_j(\q, \g)$ to $g_j$ in (conditional) expectation.
-From there, we can leverage standard approaches to proving MWU regret bounds (i.e., in the spirit of~\citet{DBLP:journals/toc/AroraHK12}), but with some additional bookkeeping to account for the $\alpha_1,\alpha_2$, and $\delta$ parameters.
+Under the conditions of Assumption~\ref{ass:F-params}, the proof of Theorem~\ref{thm:zsmwu-regret} leverages standard ``potential function'' approaches to proving MWU regret bounds (i.e., in the spirit of Arora et al.~\cite{DBLP:journals/toc/AroraHK12}), but with some additional bookkeeping to account for the $\alpha$ and $\delta$ parameters.
 In the stationary reward setting and assuming $\delta = 0$, we can further use the fact that $\mu_1 \ge \langle \pt, \bfmu \rangle$ for all rounds $t$ to derive a much smaller cumulative regret bound that is only a constant with respect to $T$.
-We also allow for a probabilistic lower bound on the initial mass at the $j$'th coordinate, which is useful for deriving the epoch-based regret bounds from Section~\ref{sec:tech-overview:regret}.

-\begin{proof}[Proof (of Theorem~\ref{thm:zsmwu-regret})] Fix $j \in [m]$ and $t \in [T]$.
+\begin{proof} Fix $j \in [m]$ and $t \in [T]$.
 Recall that in round $t$, both $\qt$ and $\gt$ are random variables, where $\qt$ depends on the randomness in both $\{\q^{t-1}\}$ and $\{\g^{t-1}\}$.
-Then conditioning on both of these sequences (which is captured in the notation $\E_{t-1}[\cdot]$), we can use the definition of the update rule in expression~\eqref{eq:zsmwu:iterates} to write
+Then conditioning on both of these sequences (which is captured in the notation $\E_{t-1}[\cdot]$), we can use the form of the zero-sum MWU update rule of Definition~\ref{def:zsmwu} to write

 Here, the second equality comes from the fact that $\qt$ is a constant when conditioning on $\{\q^{t-1}\}$ and $\{\g^{t-1}\}$, and thus $\E_{t-1}[q^t_j] = q^t_j$.
 Now for readability, let us define

 and that $m^t_j$ is deterministic (meaning $\E[m^t_j] = m^t_j$), since the only remaining randomness after the conditioning is with respect to $\gt$.
 Thus using the law of iterated expectation, we can ultimately write